 This study is part of this dynamic and focuses on the use of local build materials in a dry tropical climate such as that of Burkina Faso.
-Building constructed with local material present nowadays interest in the perspective of sustainable development [8], as they are better adapted to the local climate.
-Implementing walls in adobe or CSEB is an alternative a sustainable construction [9].
+For [8], in construction, finding energy-saving problems can be done using a thermal insulator's intelligent design.
+Building constructed with local material present nowadays interest in the perspective of sustainable development [13], as they are better adapted to the local climate.
+Implementing walls in adobe or CSEB is an alternative a sustainable construction [14].
 Indeed, the physical properties of local materials interact with each other and integrate other variables such as cultural construction practices and traditional technologies (knowledge and expertise) to form a coherent construction set for humans, the environment, and the climate.
-Because maintaining the balance between the human body and its environment is one of the main requirements for health, safety, and comfort [10].
+Because maintaining the balance between the human body and its environment is one of the main requirements for health, safety, and comfort [15].
 And the current development challenge is based on responsible energy consumption.
-The temperature and humidity present in the building can cause energy consumption, degradation of building materials, and a feeling of discomfort for humans [11].
-The management of thermal comfort must meet several requirements. includina technical requirements.
-ASHRAE defined Thermal comfort as that condition of mind which expresses satisfaction with the thermal environment and is assessed by subjective evaluation [12] [13].
-The study or the choice of material for a wall is important because [14] the wall thermal performance influences housing thermal comfort and energy consumption.
-S.H.
-Moussa et al, 2019 shows that the number of hours of warm and humid thermal discomfort was impacted for stabilized CEB based masonry in comparison with cement-based masonry.
-[15].
+The temperature and humidity present in the building can cause energy consumption, degradation of building materials, and a feeling of discomfort for humans [16].
+The management of thermal comfort must meet several requirements, including technical requirements.
+ASHRAE defined Thermal comfort as that condition of mind which expresses satisfaction with the thermal environment and is assessed by subjective evaluation [17,18].
+The study or the choice of material for a wall is important because [19] the wall thermal performance influences housing thermal comfort and energy consumption.
+Moussa, H.S., and al, shows that the number of hours of warm and humid thermal discomfort was impacted for stabilized CEB based masonry in comparison with cement-based masonry [20].

 The nature of the building materials is a significant factor, whether natural or composite.
-To achieve sustainable and green technology in construction, more alternative methods were produced to replace the conventional construction materials which lack concern on elements of sustainability especially on humans, economics, and the environment [16].
-According to [5], Nere pod stabilization saves on 20 to 43% energy depending on the mixing rate compared to laterite and the decrement factor and the time lag are better when the wall thickness increases It's in this context that this research, we highlight the compare the influence of wall in CSEB with fonio straw and Shea butter cake, cement blocks, cut laterite blocks, on the habitat thermal behaviour.
+To achieve sustainable and green technology in construction, more alternative methods were produced to replace the conventional construction materials which lack concern on elements of sustainability especially on humans, economics, and the environment [2,8,21].
+According to authors [10], Nere pod stabilization saves on 20 to 43% energy depending on the mixing rate compared to laterite and the decrement factor and the time lag are better when the wall thickness increases It's in this context that this research, we highlight the compare the influence of wall in CSEB with fonio straw and Shea butter cake, cement blocks, cut laterite blocks, on the habitat thermal behaviour.
 Thus, it's planned to design a housing model to determine whether thermal comfort is achieved; that by varying building walls material and their thermophysical properties.